lkarpavicius/Practice--vs-results-based-subsidies/README.md

 The model maximizes social net benefits under different policy designs.

-Key findings from the paper include:

-- Results-based subsidies generally yield higher net benefits and greater carbon sequestration
-- However, practice-based subsidies can outperform when MRV costs are sufficiently high (e.g., >3.5× those of practice-based schemes, depending on carbon price)

 # Model Description

 The implemented model is formulated as a nonlinear optimization problem and solved using GAMS (CONOPT4 solver) It includes:
-- A social planner problem (first-best, results-based subsidy)
+- A social planner problem (first-best, results-based subsidy, also referred to as output subsidy)
-- A Stackelberg game framework for uniform practice-based subsidies
+- A Stackelberg game framework for uniform practice-based subsidies, i.e. input subsidies

 The framework allows comparison of policy instruments under realistic institutional constraints.